RobotLocomotion/drake/drake/doc/from_source_ros.rst

 The command above will schedule a Drake + ROS CI pre-merge test called "`linux-gcc-experimental-ros`".
 As indicated by its name, this uses the `gcc` compiler.
-Links to the results are available on the PR's webpage and from here: https://drake-jenkins.csail.mit.edu/view/Experimental/job/linux-gcc-experimental-ros/.
+Links to the results are available on the PR's web page and from here: https://drake-jenkins.csail.mit.edu/view/Experimental/job/linux-gcc-experimental-ros/.

 To test the Drake + ROS integration using the `clang` compiler, post the